Jump To Topic

 Hip fractures cost more than $11 billion each year (approximately $37,000 per patient).

-Osteoporosis and Hip Fracture
+Osteoporosis and Hip Replacement

 Osteoporosis refers to a progressive loss of bone density, resulting in weaker bones that are more apt to break or fracture at even mild trauma.
-Aging, heredity, diet and lifestyle are all factors in osteoporosis, as are certain medications and medical conditions.
+Aging, heredity, diet and lifestyle are all factors in severe osteoporosis, as are certain medications and medical conditions.
 Osteoporosis is a often a factor in hip fractures, which frequently lead to hip replacement surgery.

 - One out of every two women and one in four men over 50 will have an osteoporosis-related fracture in their lifetime.
 The most serious osteoporotic fractures are hip fractures.